The Pros & Cons of Microsoft 365

 2. Superior security features

-Critical documents can be stored in the Microsoft cloud, which boasts impressive backup and resilience, reducing the risk of documents being lost forever when a hard drive fails or a device is lost.
+It reduces the risk of documents being lost forever when a hard drive fails or a device is lost.
 But Microsoft also offers a host of upgrades, which means your organisation can benefit from cutting-edge security features, including:

-• Encrypted email – to make the data you share more secure
+- Encrypted email – to make the data you share more secure

-• Data Loss Prevention – software that detects and prevents potential data breaches
+- Data Loss Prevention – software that detects and prevents potential data breaches

-• Advanced Threat Analytics – intelligence-based protection from potential cyber-attacks before they cause damage
+- Advanced Threat Analytics – intelligence-based protection from potential cyber-attacks before they cause damage

 3. Collaboration is easy

 Don’t you just hate it when someone’s in the document you need to use?
-Then, Microsoft 365 might be for you.
+Then Microsoft 365 might be for you.
 It allows everyone to contribute to a document at the same time.

-You can see changes in real time and don’t have to worry about having multiple versions of the same document.
+You can see changes in real-time and don’t have to worry about having multiple versions of the same document.
 If you need to revert to a previous version, you can easily cycle back through revisions in the document.

-All of your documents are stored in the cloud.
+All your documents are stored in the cloud.
 This reduces the need to send sensitive documents over email.
 You can grant access to an individual without worrying about a copy of your document living on an email somewhere.

 4. You can work anywhere, anytime